adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

 3. To allow the Adyen Drop-In and Components to load, add `https://*.gitpod.io` as allowed origin by going to your MerchantAccount in the Customer Area: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.
 > **Warning** You should only allow wild card (*) domains in the **test** environment.
 In a **live** environment, you should specify the exact URL of the application.

 This demo provides a simple webhook integration at `/api/webhooks/notifications`.
-For it to work, you need to provide a way for Adyen's servers to reach your running application and add a standard webhook in the Customer Area.
+For it to work, you need to provide a way for Adyen's servers to reach your running application on Gitpod and add a standard webhook in the Customer Area.
-To expose this endpoint locally, we have highlighted two options in step 4 or 5.
-Choose one or consider alternative tunneling software.

 4. To receive notifications asynchronously, add a webhook:
   - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`